Sen. Tim Kaine says Trump likely exaggerated damage done to Iran's nuclear program

 Defense Secretary Pete Hegseth, CIA Director John Ratcliffe and Secretary of State Marco Rubio on Thursday briefed senators on Capitol Hill.
 Afterward, several senators emerged and said it was too early to tell the full extent of the damage U.S. bombs had on Iran's nuclear enrichment program.

-A leaked preliminary report from the Defense Intelligence Agency issued not long after the strikes described the damage as "limited" and said the strikes may have only set back the Iranian nuclear program by a matter of months.
-Trump has responded angrily to media stories citing that report and has claimed repeatedly that the Iranian program was "totally obliterated."
+A leaked preliminary report from the Defense Intelligence Agency issued not long after the strikes described the damage as "limited" and said the strikes may have only set back Iran's nuclear program by a matter of months.
+Trump has responded to media stories citing that report, claiming that Iran's nuclear program was "totally obliterated" by the U.S. Despite a lack of evidence, Hegseth and other top administration officials have stepped in to back the president.

-Hegseth backed the president Thursday, saying "President Trump created the conditions to end the war.
-Decimating, choose your word, obliterating, destroying, Iran's nuclear capabilities."
+"President Trump directed the most complex and secretive military operation in history," Hegseth declared at a Pentagon news conference.
+"It was a resounding success resulting in a ceasefire agreement."

 Iran's foreign minister, Abbas Araghchi, has said Iran's nuclear facilities suffered serious damage, but he didn't provide details.
 And Rafael Grossi, head of the International Atomic Energy Agency, the UN's nuclear watchdog agency, also said there was significant damage, but he doesn't believe the entire nuclear program was destroyed.